Work closely with field leaders

 The board advises the academic directors on all matters of research and teaching in accordance with the standards and rules of Bucerius Law School, including the Code of Conduct and Study and Examination Regulations.

-Corinna has written her doctoral thesis on Legal Network Science and its applications to German Law.
+Corinna has written her doctoral thesis in law on Legal Network Science and its applications to German Law.
 In the course of her research, she has constructed an original network data set from decisions of the German Federal Constitutional Court.

 Margaret Hagan is Director of the Legal Design Lab and a lecturer at the Stanford Institute of Design (the d.school).
 She was a fellow at the d.school from 2013-2014, where she launched the Program for Legal Tech & Design, experimenting in how design can make legal services more usable, useful and engaging.